kthrog/VaxStats/protocolReport/policies/depositPolicy.md

 To submit a data proposal to VaxStats, follow these steps:
 1. Prepare your data for deposit.

 ⋅⋅⋅If needed, convert your data to an appropriate file format.
-For help converting data in PDFs to tabular formats, see the Tabula tutorial below, as well as some guidance on R and Python tools to try.
+For help converting data in PDFs to tabular formats, see the Tabula tutorial below, as well as some guidance on R and Python tools to try.⋅⋅
 2. Ensure that your data is complete, correct, and well-documented.

-⋅⋅⋅The most useful datasets also have:
+⋅⋅⋅The most useful datasets also have:⋅⋅
 - Data descriptions
 - Data dictionaries
 - Data collection summaries and instrumentation information (if applicable)